RohanNero/UnoRe-RWA/README.md

 **where**:

-r = rewards to send to the user i/initialAmount = initial amount of STBT in the vault c/currentWeek = the current week index, starting from the contract's deployment u/userStake = total amount of stablecoins the user staked l = the lastClaim week or last time the user claimed their rewards x = an integer starting at 0
+- r = rewards to send to the user
+- i = initial amount of STBT in the vault
+- c = the current week index, starting from the contract's deployment
+- u/userStake = total amount of stablecoins the user staked
+- l = the lastClaim week or last time the user claimed their rewards
-Ia = array of rewards the vault earned each week
+- Ia = array of rewards the vault earned each week
-Ib = array of underlying vault STBT balances each week
+- Ib = array of underlying vault STBT balances each week
+- x = an integer starting at 0

 The deposit flow is pretty straightforward and follows the steps outlined in this diagram